 What is Network QoS?

-QoS grants the network the ability to classify flows in the network, and supply each flow with different characteristics such as buffer allocation, flow control, RED/ECN, queuing, scheduling, etc. For more information, see Network Considerations for Global Pause, PFC and QoS with Mellanox Switches and Adapters.
+QoS provides the ability to classify flows to priorities (or classes), and supply to each priority various characteristics such as buffer allocation, flow control, RED/ECN, queuing, scheduling, etc. For more information, see Network Considerations for Global Pause, PFC and QoS with Mellanox Switches and Adapters.